Our Co-ops

 Launched in 2020, ChiFresh Kitchen is a worker cooperative food service business generating $2 million in annual revenue.
 Operating out of its own 6,125-square-foot commercial kitchen in Chicago’s Greater Grand Crossing neighborhood, ChiFresh provides fresh, culturally relevant meals to major institutions like the YMCA and the Greater Chicago Food Depository.
 Owned and operated primarily by formerly incarcerated individuals, ChiFresh exemplifies the power and scalability of cooperative businesses to deliver dignified jobs, build community wealth, and meet large-scale demand while staying rooted in justice.

-VOLTS is working with a group of five formerly incarcerated individuals (four of whom are women), to create a cooperatively owned food manufacturing business that will offer pre-packaged snacks and breakfasts to food service companies, grocery stores, and more.
-The first product 6ix-cess plans to launch is similar to an Uncrustable, but with sun butter instead of peanut butter, to make it allergen friendly for school settings.
-The cooperative is planning to have its official launch in Summer 2025.
+VOLTS is working with a group of five formerly incarcerated individuals (four of whom are women) to create CrossTreats, a cooperatively owned food manufacturing business that will offer pre-packaged snacks and breakfasts to food service companies, grocery stores, and more.
+The first product CrossTreats plans to launch is Mo’Mo Bites, a soft, crustless stuffed snack filled with sun butter and fruit spreads, designed to be allergen-friendly for school and youth-serving settings.
 The cooperative aims to scale production and distribution across regional markets, generating sustainable employment for its worker-owners.

 In 2023, Jumpstart acquired and renovated its first property, the Michigan House—a 6,000+ sq. ft. building in Bronzeville—creating cooperative housing for three first-time homeowners.
 Building on that success, we acquired a second property in January 2025—a six-unit building in South Chicago—expanding our model to support six more first-time homeowners.
 Our members not only enjoy below-market housing costs but also foster a strong sense of community through shared meals, childcare, and collective living.